 WikiCamps also has the ability to filter camping spots by ones that are “Free” or where payment is only a “Donation”, making it perfect for those looking for free camping spots.
 There’s also a range of filters for specific facilities.

-While the WikiCamps Australia app isn’t free (currently costing around $8 depending on your device), the cost of the app is “redeemed” if you just stay a single night at a cheap or free campground you discover on the app.
-Not to mention the time it’ll save you.
+The WikiCamps Australia app isn’t free, currently costing $7.99 (as of 2022) in the App Store or the Google Play store, after the free trial expires for the latter.
+But the cost of the app is “redeemed” if you just stay a single night at a cheap or free campground you discover on the app.
+Not to mention the time it’ll save you!

 Buy a Camp Site Guidebook

 If you’d prefer your listing of camp sites to be in physical format, there are multiple books available to purchase at your local book shop or camping store.
 This is what I used when I camped on a road trip around Australia, back in the early days of mobile phones.